Is plea bargaining necessary? When more than 90 percent of criminal convictions come from negotiated pleas, there is bound to be disagreement.

 Plea bargains alleviate the court system, a crucial advantage for court personnel.
 More specifically, plea agreements reduce the need to schedule and hold a jury trial on an already overcrowded docket/court calendar.
 Plea bargaining can also help prevent prison overcrowding.

 For prosecutors, a lightened caseload is a significant boon.
 Plea bargaining assures a conviction, albeit for a lesser charge or less time in jail.

 Moreover, prosecutors may use plea bargaining to further their case against a co-defendant.
 They may accept a plea bargain arrangement from one defendant in return for damaging testimony against another.
-This way, they are assured of at least one conviction (albeit on a lesser charge) plus enhanced chances of winning a conviction against the second defendant.
-For example, a low-level criminal may have information that could help prosecutors in their case against a criminal kingpin.
-But since the first defendant is being rewarded with a better deal, the reliability of this information sometimes is questionable.
+This way, they are assured of at least one conviction for the original charge.
+The benefit of a conviction often compensates for handing out a reduced sentence.

 Evaluating Plea Bargain Advantages and Disadvantages

 The decision of whether to accept a plea bargain is a challenging one.
 It will depend on your case's facts, finances, criminal history, and other factors.
 It also depends on what is being offered.